Ethically-harvested canine-detected wild Oregon truffles and private truffle dog hunting tours.

 Why use a dog to hunt truffles?

-Using a canine team to locate truffles is the only responsible and ethically sustainably way to harvest these culinary gems, as opposed to the blind and indiscriminate “raking” methods used by humans.
-The vastly superior canine olfactory senses detect only that of a ripe truffle and not the immature or unripe truffle.
+Using a canine team to locate truffles is the only ethically responsible and sustainable way to harvest these culinary gems, as opposed to the blind and indiscriminate “raking” methods used by humans.
+The vastly superior canine olfactory senses are able to distinguish between the scents of a ripe truffle and the immature or unripe truffle.
 A canine will also pinpoint the exact location of a ripe truffle, thus allowing for minimal disruption of the mycelium within the soil of the delicate forest ecology, insuring the continuation of subsequent generations of future truffles.

 Umami Truffle Dogs Make Oregon Agricultural History!